unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 Skill Proficiencies: Pilot.
 Choose 1 from [Tinker, Perception, Computers] Tool Proficiencies: Navigator's Tools

+If you already have the Pilot skill, you gain expertise in the Pilot skill.

 **Frame Jack**: You have been surgically modified with hardware that allows you to jack into a ship's navigation systems.
 When frame jacked in you always know the status of ship systems and can simultaneously control navigation and weapon systems on smaller ships.